serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 | 1666 | Matthäus-Passion, SWV 479                | https://youtu.be/w__eUcyHXwU?si=ut2xSdXycLkvdHfv |
 | 1666 | Johannes Passion, SWV 481                | https://youtu.be/dptgsKRqOfc?si=Sd_reUYxY3ZYRUGU |

+## Why Heinrich Schütz?

+When I was contemplating which composer to select, I became interested in Schütz upon seeing that most of his works are Protestant music.
+This is because, as a Christian myself, I became curious about how Schütz expressed 17th-century Protestant faith through his music.
+It is said that Schütz, a Lutheran, made significant contributions to the development of German Protestant music after the Reformation, particularly by composing oratorios, Passions, motets, and Bible stories based on German biblical texts.

 ## Sample score

 [:headphones:](https://youtu.be/w__eUcyHXwU?si=ut2xSdXycLkvdHfv)